EverWinter23/graphene-gis/README.md

 Now if you're working with GeoJSON, you're not working with just one vector, you're probably working with thousands.
 Voila `json_converter`!!!
 Now you can plot it directly, if you store it in such a way!
-I want go into how to structure the model.
+I won't go into how to structure the model, but this is fairly accurate description of `GeoJSON`, and anyone familiar with `django` will be able to reproduce it without issues.

 ```json
 {